What is the Alcohol Withdrawal Timeline?

 All symptoms tend to decrease within 5-7 days.

-- An estimated 16.6 million American adults in 2013 had an alcohol use disorder (AUD), NIAAA
+- An estimated 16.6 million American adults in 2013 had an alcohol use disorder (AUD), according to the NIAAA.

-- One out of every three visits to the emergency room is related to the consumption of alcohol, International Business Times
+- One out of every three visits to the emergency room is related to the consumption of alcohol, per the International Business Times.

 - Alcohol consumed in excess was responsible for one out of every 10 deaths in working age adults (ages 20-64) from 2006-2010, the Centers for Disease Control and Prevention (CDC) publishes.